 The biggest issue facing theHunter: Call of the Wild, in my opinion, is that of fun.
 Gaming should be fun and if I wasn’t reviewing the game I wonder how long I would have given it before declaring that I was bored and then jumping into another game of Player Unknowns.
 Reviewing the game gave me a chance to think about the game and the experience and once I did I found the game to be very enjoyable.

 Enjoyable for a time that is.
 There is a tediousness that comes from wandering around the forest for 20 minutes between actions and the game could have benefitted from a duck or pheasant hunt or two.

 There is a story of sorts and various quests to complete that will give you a reason to wander.
 There are also some pretty entertaining quests that have you shooting animals with a camera too and for the most part, they are very enjoyable.

 The developers added some much needed free DLC which adds a firing range, additional character customization, larger backpacks and a compound bow.
 Essential items that were requested by players.
 It’s nice to see a developer listening to and acting on the needs of its audience.

-I had the DLCs sent through which included several ATVs to get around quickly and I would have to say if you buy the game, this DLC is an essential purchase, despite the fact that the ATVs don’t feel very stable or fun, they really do speed up traversal and the world is large and walking long distances is boring.
+I had the DLCs sent through which included several ATVs to get around quickly and I would have to say if you buyt heHunter: Call of the Wild, this DLC is an essential purchase, despite the fact that the ATVs don’t feel very stable or fun, they really do speed up traversal and the world is large and walking long distances is boring.
 The other DLC I was sent was Medved-Taiga, an entirely new region to explore and some interesting new wildlife to annihilate.